-This interactive workshop will take you through the six-step process as well as introducing several useful brainstorming methods to enable you to facilitate more interesting problem-solving sessions and provide flexibility and variety to the meetings, resulting in ever-increasing creativity.
-As we are tasked with more responsibility and less resources, the out-of-the-box thinking methods become an essential component of the Project Management toolbox.
+This interactive seminar will take you through the six-step process as well as introduce several useful brainstorming methods to enable you to facilitate more interesting problem-solving sessions and provide flexibility and variety to the meetings, resulting in ever-increasing creativity.
+As we are tasked with more responsibility and less resources, the out-of-the-box thinking methods become an essential component of the project management toolbox.
 Through application and practice you will flex and grow your creative muscles enabling you to face challenges head-on and work toward a more creative and motivational environment!

 What You Will Learn

 Upon completion of this course, participants will be able to:

 - Define and implement a structured approach to problem solving that leads to creative solutions during any phase of an ongoing or planned project.